A few finite and infinite identities involving Pochhammer and $q$- Pochhammer symbols obtained via analytical methods: Introduction

 \section{Introduction}

-The idea of the paper is very simple.
-We will follow the ideas presented in \cite{Szablowski2010(1)}, \cite{Szab13}, \cite{SzabChol}.
+We will follow the ideas presented in \cite{Szablowski2010(1)}, \cite{Szab13} , \cite{SzabChol}.
 Assume that we have two positive, probability measures say $\mu $ and $\nu $ (most often absolutely continuous with respect to the Lebesgue measure, i.e., both having densities) and absolutely continuous with respect to one another.
-Assume also that we know the two sets of polynomials $\left\{ \alpha _{n}\right\} $ $\left\{ \beta _{n}\right\} $ orthogonal with respect to, respectively, $\mu $ and $\nu .$
+Assume also that we know the two sets of polynomials $\left\{ \alpha _{n}\right\} $ and $\left\{ \beta _{n}\right\} $ orthogonal with respect to, respectively, $\mu $ and $\nu .$ Within the paper $\symbol{94}$ over the symbol of orthogonal polynomial $p_{n}$, that is a member of some family $\left\{ p_{n}\right\} $ would mean the number